ItsKris1/ItsKris1/README.md

 ### 🧑 Who am I?

-I am a junior developer, who is his best at front-end but has some general knowledge about back-end too.
-I have found that my passion in programming is developing user-friendly, optimized and visually appealing websites.
+I am an IT student with three years of programming experience prior to starting my studies to become a Junior IT Specialist.
+I have a strong passion for technology and problem-solving, and I am eager to put my skills into practice.

 ### 🖥️ Skills
 - Frontend languages